Understanding Strata Fees: Costs, Inclusions and Benefits

 • What are strata fees?

-• Who manages strata fees?
+• Who manages the strata fees or body corporate fees?

 • Who owns what in an apartment building?